bertt/gitlab-ci-training/README.md

 You can define variable in **Settings -> CI / CD -> Variables**.
 Same for project and group.
 You can define for example connection to your Kubernetes cluster, Docker credentials, ...

-Variables can be defined as:

-- **Masked** - Value is hidden from the CI output.
-You probably dont want to show any credential, even development one.
-- **Protected** - Protected variable appears only in jobs on protected branches.
-If developers can't push to protected branches, there have no chance to get production deployment keys or deploy to production.
-After code has been merged to master (protected), then protected variables appears and you can deploy to production.

 Example job:

 ```yaml